 The non-image-forming (NIF) system (also termed non-visual system) in the human retina detects environmental irradiance to mediate the influences of light on many NIF functions, including circadian entrainment (Berson et al., 2002), melatonin suppression (Brainard et al., 2001), pupillary light responses (Gamlin et al., 2007; Hattar et al., 2002), and stimulation of alertness and cognitive performance (Vandewalle et al., 2009).
+Light's influence on human alertness and cognition has been reported to be improved by highintensity white light and short wavelength light, but the impact of light on cognition is complicated by being dependent on several factors, such as time of day, spectral composition, and intensity of the light source (Siraji et al., 2022).

-The primary photoreceptors of this system are intrinsically photosensitive retinal ganglion cells (ipRGCs) (Mure, 2021; Provencio et al., 2000), which express the photopigment melanopsin.
+The primary photoreceptors of the NIF system are intrinsically photosensitive retinal ganglion cells (ipRGCs) (Mure, 2021; Provencio et al., 2000), which express the photopigment melanopsin.
 Animal studies have established that the ipRGCs project to various subcortical brain regions, including the suprachiasmatic nucleus (SCN) of the hypothalamus, the site of the master circadian clock (Tri & Do, 2019).
 The exact brain pathways involved in light's NIF functions for humans is an area of continued and active research.
 The locus coeruleus (LC), in the brainstem, receives indirect inputs from the SCN, and it is hypothesised that the LC may be involved in mediating light's influence on alertness and cognition (Aston-Jones et al., 2001; Aston-Jones & Cohen, 2005; Vandewalle et al., 2009).
-The LC is central to cognition and alertness and a major source of norepinephrine (NE) in the brain (Aston-Jones & Cohen, 2005).
-Neuroimaging studies reported that an area of the brainstem compatible with the LC is modulated by the wavelength of light while performing a non-visual cognitive task (Vandewalle et al., 2007, 2009).
-The LC has a deep location in the brain stem and is small in size, approximately 0.15mm long and 2.5mm in diameter (~50.000 neurons in total) (Keren et al., 2009).
-Therefore, its role in mediating the NIF impacts of light is difficult to assess.
-Here, we emphasize that variation in pupil size may be an accessible means to address this research question.
+The LC is central to cognition and alertness and a major source of noradrenaline (NA) in the brain (Aston-Jones & Cohen, 2005).
+A previous neuroimaging study, using a 3-Tesla magnetic resonance imaging (MRI) apparatus reported that an area of the brainstem consistent with the location of the LC is modulated by the wavelength of light whilst performing a non-visual cognitive task (Vandewalle et al., 2007).
+The LC is a small bilateral nucleus with a cylinder shape, \sim 0.15 mm long and 2.5 mm in diameter (~50.000 neurones in total), located in the brainstem (Keren et al., 2009).
+Due to its small size, and its deep location near the fourth ventricle, in vivo imaging of the LC is challenging such that it is difficult to assess its role in mediating the NIF impacts of light in humans.
+Here, we emphasise that variation in pupil size may be an accessible means to address this research question.